CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - OS Compatibility: Android, iOS, Windows, macOS, Apple TV

-TrainerRoad is a unique indoor cycling app that prioritizes performance improvement over visual appeal.
+TrainerRoad is a unique indoor cycling app that prioritizes performance improvement over visual appeal because it only shows your ride data and intervals:

-Their library includes many options, and you can also upload your workouts.
+TrainerRoad’s library includes many workouts, or you can upload your own.
 The app’s Plan Builder is a handy tool for creating custom plans.

 TrainerRoad’s developers have even implemented artificial intelligence to adjust your workouts based on your data and the latest coaching principles.
 This feature, called Adaptive Training, helps you make the most of your training and is constantly being improved (as I have been told by Jonathan Lee, TrainerRoad’s communications director).

-The app can also incorporate your outdoor workouts into your training plan and adjust it accordingly based on your fatigue and fitness level.
+The app can also incorporate your outdoor workouts into your training plan and adjust it based on your fatigue and fitness level.
 This is especially useful if you combine indoor and outdoor training.
+Then, you can dig into your data using the analytics tools and adjust your future strategy.

 In summary, TrainerRoad is a great choice for cyclists who are serious about improving their performance and want to take advantage of personalized training plans and cutting-edge technology.